jparmar32/jparmar32.github.io/README.md

 # My Personal Website

-This repository contians code for my personal website and is built upon Martin Saveski's template which can be found [here](https://github.com/msaveski/www_personal).
+This repository contians code for my personal website and is built upon Tatsunori Hashimoto's and Martin Saveski's template which can be found [here](https://github.com/msaveski/www_personal).

 ## External Libraries
 - Framework: [Jekyll](http://jekyllrb.com/)